ThatCoolCoder/nosper-engine/README.md

         - and then inevitably people (i.e me) will want set deconstruction, intersection, union etc. Which sounds like excessive scope for simply allowing lambdas
         - ok maybe this idea is for v3
 - conditions
-    - for now can be implemented as inbuilt function like excel (`@ifelse(cond, a, b)`) but native ternary would be amazing.
+    - for now is implemented as inbuilt function like excel (`@ifelse(cond, a, b)`) but native ternary would be amazing.
-    - ternary will be specified to be short circuiting so that we can use it for both
+    - ternary will be specified to be short circuiting so that we can use it for both conditional "flow" and selecting values
 - add logical operators
-    - |, ^, &, ~ are free in the syntax
+    - |, ^, &, ~ are all free in the syntax
     - should we have a separate bool type or just do it c-style
 - immutable values for inbuilt stuff
     - make loaded loadables immutable?
     - requires attaching payload to values
-- data types?
+- strict data typing?
     - can do optional typing, where everything is assumed to be a number but in function headers you can define x: func or whatever syntax and there will be a compile/runtime error on doing that
 - distinction between expressions and statement?
     - requires moderate reworking as we have to give